 Speaking of taking your coat off, where are you going to put that coat?
 On a coat hook of course!
-I picked up these three at Target.
+I picked up a set of three at Target and they work perfectly.
 My daughter uses them a lot but they are the perfect place for guests to hang their coat/jacket.

 Here are some similar ones:

 This one is perfect for a small space, it’s used vertically instead of horizontally!
 How cool is that?!

 What to do if you have a very small space?

 Okay so not everyone has a large entryway.
 What you can do is put an area rug at the entryway, then put a table with a coat rack next to the door.
 Or maybe a small bench with hooks above.
 Here are some great options!

 Make it pretty!
 This is a great space to make your first impression on your style.
 It’s also a great place to decorate for the holidays!
 Here are a couple pics from my entryway during my Fall tour and Christmas seasons:

 I hope you enjoyed this post and are able to create a welcoming entryway for your guests.
 Don’t forget that something that is functional doesn’t mean it isn’t pretty.
 Function and style can go hand in hand!